alex996/react-css-spinners/readme.md

 You have the choice of extracting CSS into an external stylesheet (ex: [`mini-css-extract-plugin`](https://github.com/webpack-contrib/mini-css-extract-plugin)) or injecting CSS modules at runtime (ex: [`style-loader`](https://github.com/webpack-contrib/style-loader)).
 Both are only intended for browsers, so if you need SSR support, you can either not bundle CSS server-side ([`onlyLocals` option in `css-loader`](https://github.com/webpack-contrib/css-loader#onlylocals)) and instead extract/inject it client-side, or use [`isomorphic-style-loader`](https://github.com/kriasoft/isomorphic-style-loader) for critical path extraction.
 There is also [`babel-plugin-css-modules-transform`](https://github.com/michalkvasnicak/babel-plugin-css-modules-transform) that can strip away `require('./style.css')` statements (you'd need to include `react-css-spinners` for `babel-loader`).

+For minimal CSS fotprint, you should also minify the styles in production (see [this](https://github.com/webpack-contrib/mini-css-extract-plugin#minimizing-for-production)).
 Also, be sure to install `react` (and `react-dom`) as it's a peer dependency of this library.
 If you use CommonJS exports, you'd also need to install `@babel/runtime`.

 ## Usage